hwei-hw/Generalist_Vision_Foundation_Models_for_Medical_Imaging/README.md

 # Generalist_Vision_Foundation_Models_for_Medical_Imaging
-The repo of the paper: Generalist Vision Foundation Models for Medical Imaging: A Case Study of Segment Anything Model on Zero-Shot Medical Segmentation at https://arxiv.org/pdf/2304.12637
+The repo of the paper: Generalist Vision Foundation Models for Medical Imaging: A Case Study of Segment Anything Model on Zero-Shot Medical Segmentation at https://arxiv.org/pdf/2304.12637.

+The involved code and datasets will be available very soon